 That “someone” is a real person who you don’t know.

-No questions, the agency like NSA won’t actively looking for you if you didn’t do anything wrong.
+No questions, an agency like NSA won’t actively be looking for you if you didn’t do anything wrong.
 But it is up to the agency to interpret what means “doing something wrong”.
 Again, it is not up to you to determine.
-Another danger is that it is possible that your activity could be located closely to a person who is doing something wrong, or anyone you might know could do something wrong… and you could get caught up in their investigation.
+Another danger is that it is possible that your activity could be located close to a person who is doing something wrong, or anyone you might know could do something wrong… and you could get caught up in their investigation.

-There was an article on New Your Times in December, 2018: “Your Apps Know Where You Were Last Night, and They’re Not Keeping It Secret”.
-In accordance to the article, your apps know what you do 24/7/365, tracked every 21 minutes on average.
+There was an article on New Your Times in December 2018: “Your Apps Know Where You Were Last Night, and They’re Not Keeping It Secret”.
+Per the article, your apps know what you do 24/7/365, tracked every 21 minutes on average.

 What should you do if you want to protect your privacy?

-There are several steps that can be taken to, perhaps, minimize the exposure of your private data.
+Several steps can be taken to, perhaps, minimize the exposure of your private data.

 #1.
 Get educated about computer security.
 Read the articles, posts, and tiny font text about privacy before you activate any application.